 - the recipient must provide the Canadian institution with records to account for major expenses such as travel and lodging; and

-- the recipient agrees to have their contact information shared with DFATD, for reasons such as: to be invited to join the Government of Canada Scholars’ Alumni Association (GCSAA), to attend events organized by the Canadian embassy in their home country and by DFATD in Canada, or for promotional and statistical purposes.
+- the recipient agrees to have their contact information shared with DFATD, for reasons such as: to be invited to join the Government of Canada Scholars’ Alumni Association (GCSAA), to attend events organized by the Canadian Embassy or High Commission in their home country and by DFATD in Canada, or for promotional and statistical purposes; and

 - will be required to provide qualitative and quantitative reports during the scholarship period.

 - must engage in full-time studies or research as defined by the Canadian institution (English as a second language/French as a second language/Linguistic training are excluded);